krypton-wallet/chrome-extension/README.md

 ### Recovery

-- If you lose your account, the recovery process is really simple.
+- If you lose your account, the recovery process is really simple
-- On a new device, create a new account.
+- On a new device, create a new account
 - Navigate to the recovery tab and start the recovery for the account `PublicKey` lost
 - This generates a link that you can copy and send to your guardians
 - The guardians then navigate to this link and sign a message attesting to the fact that the recovery is valid
 - While the guardians sign, you can use the new account without any constraints and monitor the recovery progress by checking how many signatures are left in the recovery tab
 - Once the required number of signatures (`>= recovery threshold`) are obtained, you can complete the recovery
 - This transfers ownership of your previous account into your new account (and `Keypair`).
 This ensures that the old `PublicKey` is not "lost" but instead only accessible using the new account as the authority

+### Signing Transactions

+- All Krypton smart contract instructions like sending native SOL, sending tokens, adding/removing guardians, etc., work as expected are signed by the `Keypair`
+- To support the wallet standard, the `PublicKey` that is exposed is expected to be a signer.
+However, in Krypton's case, the exposed `PublicKey` is a PDA and not a keypair.
+Thus, we solve this problem by performing a transaction rewrite by wrapping the instruction with a CPI.
+This gives the instruction the impression that the instruction is being signed by the PDA when it is actually being signed by `Keypair`.
+- As all transactions are being signed by the `Keypair`, we require it to be able to pay the transaction costs.
+To improve UX, we automatically refill your `Keypair` to 0.2 SOL (from the `PublicKey`) when its balance is below 0.1 SOL giving the impression that the `PublicKey` is funding the transaction

 ### Yubikey Integration